 You need to log your hours as a “Course Rep” for the University of Surrey Students’ Union, and list email@example.com as your approver.

-Your hours will be sent to Hannah Jones, Course Rep Coordinator at the Students’ Union, for approval.
+Your hours will be sent to Hannah Jones from the Voice Zone at the Students’ Union, for approval.
 We’ll check over that the hours you’ve logged are realistic, and then they will be approved.
 These hours will show on your profile, and can be used to show employers how you enhanced your degree and developed your own personal skills through volunteering for the Union as a Course Rep.

 Recognition on your HEAR (Undergrad & Postgrad Taught)